smalone11/website-optimization/README.md

 2. In the *dist* directory, open *index.html* in your browser to see the new portfolio site.
-  1. You can once again click on *Cam's Pizzeria* to now see the new sire with faster load times and smoother scrolling.
+  1. You can once again click on *Cam's Pizzeria* to now see the new site with faster load times and smoother scrolling.

 ## Optimizations